-Component Description (1) ψ Power button When the computer is off, press the button to turn on the computer.
+Component Description (1) (J) Power button When the computer is off, press the button to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep.
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
-CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
+CAUTION: Pressing and holding down the power button result in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
 To learn more about your power settings, see your power options.
-Type power in the taskbar search box, and then select Power and sleep settings. - or - Right-click the Start button, and then select Power Options .
-(2) Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power- saving state.
+A Type power in the taskbar search box, and then select Power and sleep settings. or - Right-click the Start button, and then select Power Options.
+(2) Power light Security cable slot On: The computer is on.
+Blinking: The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-(3) 0 Security cable slot Attaches an optional security cable to the computer. • NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(4) ss⇔ USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+Attaches an optional security cable to the computer.
+(3) Security cable Slot Attaches an optional security cable to the computer.
+NOTE: The security cable is designed to act as a deterrent, bu it may not prevent the computer from being mishandled or stolen.
+(4) \$\$\$ USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.

-Comp Component Description (5) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (5) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
+For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
 To access this guide: Select the Start button, select All apps, select HP Help and Support, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(6) Volume button Control speaker volume on the computer.
-To increase speaker volume, press the back edge of the button.
-To decrease speaker volume, press the front edge of the button.
-(7) 0 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\approx}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 43.
+(6) Volume button Controls speaker volume on the computer.
+(7) 0 Drive light • Blinking white: The hard drive is being accessed. ະ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 42.
 NOTE: On select products, the drive light will always remain off.